godotengine/godot-docs/classes/class_treeitem.rst

 - :ref:`TreeItem<class_TreeItem>` **get_next** **(** **)** |const|

-Returns the next TreeItem in the tree or a null object if there is none.
+Returns the next sibling TreeItem in the tree or a null object if there is none.

 ----